dron0gus/artery/README.md

 # Attemp to port ChibiOS to Artery AT32F435/7 chip

-See ChibiOS/demos/STM32/RT-AT32F435-ARTERY144 for demo project for Artery AT-START-F435 board.
-Only blinks LEDs for now.
+AT32F435/437 looks very similas to STM32F4XX chips

+To keep compatibility with STM32 drivers I keep STM32_ prefix for all defines

+Also I keep STM32 register naming (where possible)

+STM32F435 was used as baseline for this port.
+I did not fix copyrights and comments yet.
+So don't be confused by STM copyright and other STM32 stuff inside AT32 directories.

+## Demo projects:

+### RT-AT32F435-ARTERY144 demo

+See ChibiOS/demos/STM32/RT-AT32F435-ARTERY144

+Simple application blinking LEDs and executing RT and OSLIB tests on button press.

+Outputs over serial port (USART1) at 38400.
+On Artery AT-START-F435 this USART is connected to debuger.
+Debugger connected to PC creates ttyACM device and forwards all AT32 output to this tty.

+### USB_CDC_IAD demo

+See ChibiOS/testhal/AT32/AT32F4xx/USB_CDC_IAD

+Application inplementing USB device with two ACM ports.
+OTG1 port is used.

+Simple shell is executed on both ACM ports.
+Few commands are available.
+Including RT and OSLIB tests.
+Type 'help' to see some tips.

+## OpenOCD with Artery support

 See openocd for OpenOCD with Artery chip support.

-See demos/STM32/RT-AT32F435-ARTERY144/at32f4x.cfg openocd_artery.sh and gdb.sh as example on how to flash and run.
+See ChibiOsdemos/STM32/RT-AT32F435-ARTERY144/at32f4x.cfg openocd_artery.sh and gdb.sh as example on how to flash and run.

 ## Current status